Code-Institute-Submissions/stream-three-fullstack-final-project/README.md

 1. I built the application using VSCODE and Django 1.11 in a local Virtual Environment.
 2. I began by considering my Database Schema and mapped out my models to get a better understanding of the data structure of the application.
 3. I built the application app by app.
-Firstly, creating the model, any form related to that model and a view rendering a basic template.
+Firstly, creating the model, any forms related to that model and a view rendering a basic template.
 I tested the models using unit tests and also by manually testing them in the admin panel.
-If the app uses a form I'd test the form using unit tests, and/or manually by rendering the form in the template and passing form data to and from the model from the template.
+If the app used a form I'd test the form using unit tests, and/or manually by rendering the form in the template and passing form data to and from the model and the template.
 4. Once happy that all apps, models, forms and signals were behaving as intended, I proceeded to work on the front-end.
 5. The application utilises two types of user.
 Member and client.
 The user types are presented with different representations of certain templates to control the application flow and limit functionality to clients.
 I achieved this by using template logic.
 6. I used SASS/SCSS to style Fileo.
 I tried to keep re-useable styles modular by using mixins and variables, making it easier to maintain consistent styles throughout the application.
 I also created separate stylesheets for each template to keep things organised, then imported each modular sheet into a master main.scss file.